Ayub Masika

-Ayub Timbe Masika (/en/; born 10 September 1992) is a Kenyan professional footballer who plays as a winger or a forward, most recently for Sabail and the Kenya national team.
+Ayub Timbe Masika (/en/; born 10 September 1992) is a Kenyan professional footballer who plays as a winger for Crossing Schaerbeek.

 Club career

 Early career

 Masika was born on 10 September 1992 in Pumwani, an estate in Nairobi, Kenya.

 He moved through several academies in Kenya, including that of Ligi Ndogo, before moving to the Anderlecht Academy from the JMJ Youth Academy in 2006 at the age of 13, where he stayed for two years before moving to the Beerschot A.C. (then Germinal Beerschot) academy in 2008.

 Genk

 In May 2010, Masika signed a two-year deal with Genk from Germinal Beerschot.
 He played for the club's reserve team until he signed a new 4-year contract with the club in June 2011.
 He made his debut for the club when he came on in the 82nd minute for Nadson in a 1–1 draw against Zulte Waregem on 15 January 2012.
 He got his first assist for the club on his second appearance during their 5–0 win over Oud-Heverlee Leuven on 29 January 2012 when he delivered the ball to Christian Benteke for the fifth goal of the match.
 He scored his first goal for Genk in their 2–0 UEFA Europa League play-off round win against Swiss opponents FC Luzern, in the 88th minute, on 30 August 2012 at the Cristal Arena.